 English Heritage produced a best practice guide in May 2012 which included a suggested criterion for assessing the suitability of buildings being added to a list.
 Stretton Parish Council had regard to this best practice when preparing the proposed local list of heritage assets.
-Work is ongoing on preparing the list but the following are considered candidate buildings/structures.
+Work is ongoing on preparing the list but considered candidate buildings/structures are contained in Appendix IV.